 A native of Fremont, Calif., he enjoyed an outstanding prep career at Amador Valley High School in Pleasanton, Calif., where he rushed for 3,385 yards and scored 53 touchdowns in three seasons.
 After he graduated in 1998, Adams redshirted at Oregon State in the fall.
 He played two seasons for head coach Dennis Erickson and was a member of the 2000 Pacific 10 Conference championship team and played in the 2001 Fiesta Bowl against Notre Dame.

 A 1998 graduate of Amador Valley High School in California, his full name is Alton J. Adams Jr. He was born on Oct.
-20, 1979, in Fremont, Calif., and will turn 33 the day Eastern hosts Sacramento State on Oct.
-20, 2012.
+20, 1979, in Fremont, Calif., and will turn 34 the day after Eastern hosts Southern Utah on Oct.
+19, 2013.